Savage-Fred/countdown/README.md

 </ul>

 # Conjecture
 It is not always possible to hit the target - provable by counterexample.
-However, I conject that there exists some relaxation of the rules under which it is always possible to combine a set of randomly chosen integers using some set of arithmetic operations to achieve a desired outcome.
+However, I conject that there exists some relaxation of the rules under which it is **always possible** to combine a set of randomly chosen integers using some set of arithmetic operations to yield a pre-chosen result.

 ## Possible Relaxations
 <ol>